WbTstr/wbtstr.github.io/README.md

 }
 ```

-When a preset is specified, additional WebDriver-specific configuration will be loaded from _WbTstr.config_ (make sure to `Copy to Output Directory` to `Copy always` for this file, when used).
+When a configuration preset is provided, additional WebDriver-specific configuration will be loaded from _WbTstr.config_ (make sure to set the `Copy to Output Directory` property to `Copy always` for this file).
 It is, for example, possible to configure a proxy and/or pass arguments to the WebDriver executable:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>